 - Hurricanes are graded on their severity.
 The most dangerous ones are classified Category 5.

-- Although the season runs from July through November, the majority of hurricanes occur in September.
+- Although the season runs from July through November, the majority of hurricanes occur in August and September.

 - In the United States, the three states that have suffered the greatest devastation from hurricanes have been Florida, Louisiana (New Orleans) and Texas (Galveston).